Lrssn-blog/Style-guide/Javascript.md

   ```
 Some libraries might commonly use a namespace import prefix that violates this naming scheme, but overbearingly common open source use makes the violating style more readable.
 The only library that currently falls under this exception is threejs, using the THREE prefix.

-Default import names are derived from the imported file name and follow the rules in 6.2 Rules by identifier type.
+Default import names are derived from the imported file name.
   ```shell
   import MyClass from '../my-class.js';
   import myFunction from '../my_function.js';
   import SOME_CONSTANT from '../someconstant.js';
   ```
-In general symbols imported via the named import (import {name}) should keep the same name.
-Avoid aliasing imports (import {SomeThing as SomeOtherThing}).
-Prefer fixing name collisions by using a module import (import *) or renaming the exports themselves.
+In general symbols imported via the named import (`import {name}`) should keep the same name.
+Avoid aliasing imports (`import {SomeThing as SomeOtherThing}`).
+Prefer fixing name collisions by using a module `import (import *)` or renaming the exports themselves.
   ```shell
   import * as bigAnimals from './biganimals.js';
   import * as domesticatedAnimals from './domesticatedanimals.js';